-Pay attention to red flags!
+Pay attention to red flags

-Some moving firms use brokers or subcontractors to drum up business.
+Some moving companies use brokers or subcontractors to drum up business.
 Federal law requires brokers to identify themselves, but bad brokers won't volunteer this information, says Bisney.
 "Confirm.
 Ask, 'Are you a mover or do you broker your moves?'
 They're required to tell you."

-Other red flags?
+Other red flags

 Phone quotes and super-cheap estimates: Price sounds too good to be true?
 If you get a substantially cheaper quote than others, research why.
-"You don't want to be caught in a bait-and-switch situation when your property is in transit," says the BBB's Davis.
+"You don't want to be caught in a bait-and-switch situation when your property is in transit," says Davis.

 Demands for cash: Reputable movers won't demand upfront payments.
 In fact, under the 110 percent rule for non-binding estimates, you can't be required to pay interstate movers more than the original estimate plus 10 percent at the time of delivery.